 Learn How to Cook Bacon in the Oven for perfectly crispy baked bacon every time in your oven.
-This no-mess alternative to skillet fried bacon on the stovetop is a time and energy saver with no more splatters!
+This fool-proof no-mess alternative to skillet fried bacon on the stovetop is a time and energy saver with no more splatters!
 Plus, it’s Whole30, Keto, Paleo and Low Carb!

 Easy Oven Baked Bacon